rust-lang/unsafe-code-guidelines/reference/src/layout/pointers.md

 The layouts of `&T`, `&mut T` and `*T` are the same.

+If `T` is sized, references and pointers to `T` have a size and alignment of one word and have therefore the same layout as C pointers - they can be used in C FFI where pointers are expected.

 We do not make any guarantees about the layout of multi-trait objects `&(dyn T + U)` or references to other dynamically sized types, other than that they are at least word-aligned, and have size at least one word.